sameeramin/pre-commit-demo/README.md

 - `black`: auto-formats python code to conform to PEP8 style
 - `flake8`: checks for code style and errors

-You can add more hooks as per your project requirements
+You can add more hooks as per your project requirements.
+Here's the [list](https://pre-commit.com/hooks.html) of all supported hooks and you can also create your own hooks as well!

 ## Note
 Make sure you have all the necessary dependencies installed before running the pre-commit hooks